66 block

+Types

+66 blocks are manufactured in four common configurations: A, B, E and M. The A blocks have 25 slotted holes on the left side for positioning the incoming building cable with a 50 slot fanning strip on the right side for distribution cables.
+The B and M styles have 50 slot fanning strip on both sides.
+The B style is used mainly in distribution panels where several destinations (often 1A2 key telephones) need to connect to the same source.
+The M blocks are often used to connect a single instrument to such a distribution block.
+The E style has five columns of ten 2-clip rows and are used for transitioning from the 25-pair distribution cable to a 25-pair RJ21 style female ribbon connector.

-The 25-pair standard non-split 66 block contains 50 rows; each row has two (E) or four (M) or six (A) & (B) columns of clips that are electrically bonded.
+The 25-pair standard non-split 66 block contains 50 rows; each row has two (E) or four (M) or six (A) and (B) columns of clips that are electrically bonded.
 The 25-pair split 50 66 block is the industry standard for easy termination of voice cabling, and is a standard network termination by telephone companies—generally on commercial properties.
 Each row contains four (M) or six (B) clips, but the left-side clips are electrically isolated from the right-side clips.
 Smaller versions also exist with fewer rows for smaller-scale use, such as residential.